kweronek/m3rts-on-aws/README.md

 To connect to your VM you must first obtain its public IP address or public DNS name from the instance view on the EC2 dashboard.
 You can then use the command `ssh ubuntu@<IP or DNS>`to connect to your virtual machine.
 Additional arguments can be supplied before the destination.
 You will be prompted to accept the host keys from the remote host before the connection will be established.
 This is supposed to protect you from MITM-style attacks.
-Unfortunatly it is impossible to actually verify these without installing AWS software on your machine as described [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connection-prereqs.html#connection-prereqs-fingerprint).
+Unfortunately it is impossible to actually verify these without installing AWS software on your machine as described [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connection-prereqs.html#connection-prereqs-fingerprint).
 Typing yes will add a new entry to your `known_hosts` file.
 If you deviated from the default private key path earlier you can will need to specify it now by adding the argument `-i /path/to/private/key`.

 You can also use ssh to forward network traffic to and from the remote host using an encrypted tunnel.
 This way you can access otherwise inaccessible ports, remote Unix file sockets and even traverse Source NATs on the clients end securely.